 Mrs. King's music students enjoy sharing music with the community.
 Besides a traditional Christmas concert, they also play in the local assisted living homes.

-Piano instruction is for youth age 5 through adults.
-The music curriculum is matched to a student’s interest, ability level, and age.
-The Music Mania Games, popular books, Disney books, and jazz books supplement the professional curriculum.
+Piano instruction is for youth ages 6 through adult.
+The music is matched to a student’s interest and ability level.
+The Music Mania Games and popular books like Disney supplement instruction.

-The violin is a four string instrument without frets unlike the guitar or ukulele.
-Students usually start at age 8 to adult.
-Finger placement on the violin neck is marked for beginners.
+Violin students usually start at age 8 to adult.
+Finger placement on the violin is marked for beginners.
 The student learns the notes on the music staff with the violin curriculum which is supplemented with the Music Mania Games.
-Fingerpicking, called pizzicato, is used while learning the note location on a string.
-The bow is used for enriching tonation after the note location is masted on two strings and then develops to the 3rd and 4th string.

 Strummin' and Finger Pickin' Fun!